-- Go to the GPIO Inputs in the Input/Output tab of FPP - Click on the En. (enable) box next to the pin that you are using (you might have to refer to a Pinout chart to see which pins are GPIO pins).
-For this example, we are using gpio2_25 (which is Header 1 Pin4) - Select the event that you want for either the Rising or Falling trigger that you are using (this will depend on how you wire your button.)
-For this example, we are using the Falling Trigger and selecting the 6/9- StartPlaylist Event. - Set the Pull Up/Down if you want to use the internal Pull up or Pull Down resistors.
-Select None/External if you are going to wire your button circuit with a Pull up or Pull Down resistor. - Click on the Restart FPPD button at the top of the page.
+- Go to the GPIO Inputs in the Input/Output tab of FPP - Click on the En. (enable) box next to the pin that you are using (you might have to refer to a Pinout chart to see which pins are GPIO pins and the correct numbering).
+For this example, we are using HDR-PIN P8-04 - Set the Pull Up/Down if you want to use the internal Pull up or Pull Down resistors.
+Select None/External if you are going to wire your button circuit with a Pull up or Pull Down resistor.
+For this example we are using the internal Pull Down setting. - Select the Command to Trigger Command Preset slot that you want for either the Rising or Falling trigger that you are using (this will depend on how you wire your button.)
+For this example, we are using the Rising EdgeTrigger and selecting Preset Slot 5 - Click on the Save button - Click on the Restart FPPD button at the top of the page.